mikhail-robinson/widgets-full-stack/README.md

 # The Wonderful World of Widgets

-This app focuses on practising consuming an API and building a React front end using this API data
+This app focuses on practising consuming an API and building a React front-end using this API data.
+It also practises creating SQLite database functions and back-end routes
 ## Setup

 ### 0. Installation and migrations